 Marbles Credit Card Review

 The Marbles card's FastCheck eligibility checker is a tool you can use before you apply, to see your likelihood of being accepted.
 FastCheck performs a soft credit check, which has no impact on your credit rating and can't be seen by other potential lenders (you, however, can see soft checks when you review your own credit report).
-Eligibility checkers can help you avoid an unsuccessful application, which would leave a hard check on your credit file and might make it more difficult to get another credit card in the future.
+Eligibility checkers can help you avoid an unsuccessful application—that is, if you're going to be rejected, you'd rather know that beforehand so you don't apply.
+This is because every application leaves a hard check on your credit file and might make it more difficult to get another credit card in the future.

 Grace Period on Over Limits

 The Marbles card apparently offers a grace period for overreaching your credit limit, at the discretion of the collections team.
-We've spoken to customer service and they have confirmed that cardholders who exceed the credit limit could receive a text message notification and the opportunity to fix the situation.
-Clearly, if you have a history of exceeding your credit limit, not paying on time, etc., you may not be offered this grace period.
+We've spoken to customer service and they said that cardholders who exceed the credit limit could receive a text message notification and the opportunity to fix the situation—but this is not guaranteed.
+For instance, those with a history of exceeding the credit limit, not paying on time, etc., will probably not be offered a grace period.

 Credit Limit Increases